 Technetium-99 is often detected in sediment samples collected at locations downstream from PORTS.
-In 2012, technetium-99 was detected in the sample collected from the upstream location on Big Beaver Creek (RM-5), the downstream location on Big Run Creek (RM-3), the location downstream from NPDES outfalls 010 and 013 (RM-10), and downstream locations on Little Beaver Creek (RM-11, RM-7, and RM-8).
-The highest detection (12.8 pCi/g) was at location RM-7, a downstream location on Little Beaver Creek.
-These detections of technetium-99 are consistent with data from previous sampling events (2002 through 2011).
+In 2013, technetium-99 was detected in the sample collected from the upstream location on Big Beaver Creek (RM-5), the downstream location on Big Beaver Creek (RM-13), the downstream location on Big Run Creek (RM-3), the location downstream from NPDES outfalls 010 and 013 (RM-10), and downstream locations on Little Beaver Creek (RM-11, RM-7, and RM-8).
+The highest detection (5.81 pCi/g) was at location RM-7, a downstream location on Little Beaver Creek.
+These detections of technetium-99 are consistent with data from previous sampling events (2002 through 2012).